• 04 Feb, 2026

 Exploring the Timeless Lighthouses of Martha's Vineyard

 Nestled off the coast of Cape Cod, Massachusetts, Martha's Vineyard is a haven of natural beauty and historical intrigue.
 Among its most captivating attractions are the historic lighthouses that dot the island's coastline.
-These iconic beacons have not only guided mariners safely for centuries but also serve as cultural landmarks, offering visitors a window into the island's rich maritime heritage and stunning vistas.
+These iconic beacons have not only guided mariners safely for centuries but also serve as cultural landmarks, offering visitors a window into the island's rich maritime heritage and dramatic coastal scenery.

 Edgartown Lighthouse